Chlamydia (bacterium)

 Chlamydia is a genus of pathogenic Gram-negative bacteria that are obligate intracellular parasites.
 Chlamydia infections are the most common bacterial sexually transmitted diseases in humans and are the leading cause of infectious blindness worldwide.

-Species include Chlamydia trachomatis (a human pathogen), Ch. suis (affects only swine), and Ch. muridarum (affects only mice and hamsters).
-Humans mainly contract Ch. trachomatis, Ch. pneumoniae, Ch. abortus, and Ch. psittaci.
+Humans mainly contract C. trachomatis, C. pneumoniae, C. abortus, and C. psittaci.

 Classification

 Because of Chlamydia's unique developmental cycle, it was taxonomically classified in a separate order.
 Chlamydia is part of the order Chlamydiales, family Chlamydiaceae.